Phases (Buffy the Vampire Slayer): Plot

 Xander figures that Larry is the most obvious suspect because of the dog bite.
-When he confronts Larry alone in the gym locker room, it turns out that he really is hiding his homosexuality.
-Xander unwittingly leaves Larry with the impression that Xander is gay, too.
+When he confronts Larry alone in the gym locker room, he learns that Larry's macho bluster has been a cover-up for the fact that he is secretly gay.
+Larry leaves with the mistaken impression that Xander is gay, too, but still in the closet.
 Back in the library, Buffy suggests to Willow that she might have to make the first move if she wants to speed things up with Oz.

 Buffy realizes that the reports of Theresa's body did not mention any mauling.
 She and Xander get to the funeral home in time to watch her rise as a vampire.
 Theresa passes along greetings from Angelus before Xander stakes her.
 Buffy is left shaken by this and Xander comforts her.
+Meanwhile, Angelus and the werewolf confront each other, Angelus in his game face and the werewolf baring its fangs, but Angelus backs away and leaves.

 Cain busies himself casting silver bullets for the hunt.
 Willow visits Oz right before sundown.
 Oz is about to chain himself up, but lets Willow in the house.
 Her rant about the mixed signals he is sending is interrupted by him changing into a werewolf.
 She flees the house screaming, Oz in pursuit.
 Cain hears the wolf's cry and joins the hunt.
 The werewolf is distracted by a scent which Cain set as a trap, and Willow escapes and then finds Giles and Buffy, who are about to start the hunt for Oz with a tranquilizer gun.
 All parties meet in a clearing in the forest, and in the scuffle, it is Willow who shoots Oz, saving everybody.
-Buffy bends Cain's gun with her bare hands using Slayer strength, and tells him to leave Sunnydale.
+Buffy bends Cain's shotgun with her bare hands using Slayer strength, and tells him to leave Sunnydale.